brachkow/vue-template/README.md

   - ⚠️ Unit
   - ⚠️ Visual regression
   - ⚠️ E2E
+- Linting
+  - ESLint and Prettier
+  - Git hooks and fromatting on commit
 - A lot of stuff that otherwise needed to write by hand
   - Good set of libraries (axios, datejs, lodash and faker)
   - Unstyled components (via [PrimeVue](https://primevue.org/unstyled))